Able to Unable

 I felt my self-esteem depleting.
 I was no longer that social butterfly, the girl who would always volunteer to do things in lectures.
 I avoided anything that would draw attention to my hand.
 Pictures now required strategic management, I would stand with my right hand hidden at my back and put on a smile so no one would notice .

 I could continue this narration but I feel the point of this text would be lost in you feeling sorry for me.
 Instead, I’d like to leave you with something positive.
 I have confronted my issues and I am comfortable with the idea that sometimes I will struggle but I cannot allow those moments define who I am.

-The transition has not easy and at times I have cried and declined the invitation to gatherings with old friends who are not aware of what happened to avoid having to have that conversation but I realise now that I need to rebuild my confidence.
+The transition has not being easy and at times I cried and declined the invitation to gatherings with old friends who are not aware of what happened to avoid having to have that conversation but I realise now that I need to rebuild my confidence.

 As cheesy as this is, when people say when life gives you lemons make lemonade, it is true.
 This experience has thought me a lot about myself but also about others around me.
 Losing just one essential skill can be life shaking but your body will always find a way to adapt.
 There was a time when I couldn’t do some buttons on some of my favorite dresses but now I can skillfully use my left hand to do them.
 I also learned to write with my left although I wouldn’t win any awards for best handwriting.

 In all this, I learnt that you only become defeated when you let the problem speak for you.
 Do not be embarrassed by your struggles instead own it.
 Recently a friend noticed that I typed in a strange way, and innocently she said: “why do you do your hands like that.”
 In that moment I almost froze as this is a person I had thought was aware of my problem but instead of panicking I simply explained.